-Are you looking to attain the best possible education without breaking the bank?
-While a great education can be had at almost any school (depending on the student), it doesn’t hurt to be surrounded by similarly high-achieving peers and have great resources at your disposal.
+In addition to need-based financial aid, merit scholarships are one of the best ways to fund your higher education.
 Below, find a list of merit scholarships at many of the country’s top schools.
 These schools all offer great scholarships that may require a separate application (sometimes not), but the extra work is worth it- many of these scholarships are full rides and then some!

 Notes on this list: Many of these schools have strong need-based financial aid programs as well, although this list solely focuses on merit-based financial aid programs.
-As for the order of this, the schools are arranged alphabetically and, for now, the list only includes national universities (liberal arts colleges will be added later).
-If you are looking for scholarships for B students, check out our list here.
+As for the order of this, the schools are arranged alphabetically.

 Finally, the reason schools such as the Ivies, MIT, Stanford, Caltech, etc. do not appear on this list is that they only award need-based aid.
 In other words, their financial aid programs are so exceptionally strong (due to high endowment) that merit scholarship programs are largely unneeded.